Shades (comics): Fictional character biography

-Sometime later, Shades and Comanche were hired by Ward Meachum where he gave Shades a visor that shoots energy blasts and gave Comanche some Trick Arrows.
+Sometime later, Shades and Comanche were hired by Ward Meachum where he gave Shades a visor that shoots energy blasts and gave Comanche some trick arrows.
 The two of them knocked out Ward Meachum where they have the bystanders tell Luke Cage that they have a score to settle when Ward Meachum regains consciousness.
 Luke Cage and Iron Fist tracked Shades and Comanche to the George Washington Bridge where they learned about their employer.
 Luke Cage and Iron Fist managed to defeat the two of them as the police arrive.
 When the police fail to remove Shades' visor, he used one more blast to knock Luke Cage and Iron Fist off the George Washington Bridge.
 Shades and Comanche were later sprung from prison.
 The two of them tried to hold off Luke Cage when he attacked the Meachum building only to be defeated when Luke Cage knocked a pillar on them.

 Shades was among the several gunmen that were employed by Viktor Smerdilovisc.
 He and the others came in conflict with the Marvel Knights.
 Shades was taken down by Cloak and Dagger.

 During the 2010 "Shadowland" storyline, Shades appears to have gone straight as he and Comanche have gone their separate ways.
 When in Hell's Kitchen, Shades became a community organizer.
 He worked with his son Victor where their relationship was strained upon Shades cheating on Reina.
-Upon Reina moving in with his brother Ignacio with Victor in his company, Shades remained in contact with them the best he could.
-When Bullseye had blown up a building during his fight with Daredevil on Norman Osborn's orders (as seen during the "Dark Reign" storyline), Shades was killed in the explosion while Victor survived upon absorbing the fragments of his father's visor.
-Upon Victor seeing the chi ghosts of the 107 victims of the explosion, Shades' chi ghost told him to open up and absorb more chi in the area which would give Victor enough power to fight back.
+After Reina moved in with his brother Ignacio, Shades remained in contact with them the best he could.
+When Bullseye blows up a building on Norman Osborn's orders (as seen during the "Dark Reign" storyline), Shades is killed in the explosion, while Victor survives after absorbing the fragments of his father's visor.
+Shades' ghost tells Victor to open up and absorb more chi in the area, which would give him enough power to fight back.